Stay Independent and Make Friends

 When and where are the classes?

-You must be enrolled to attend S.A.I.L. classes.
+Please note that you must be enrolled to attend S.A.I.L. classes.
 (See above: How do I sign up).

 Can my caregiver come to assist me in class?